Digital Signage gets Closer to the Point of Purchase

 If the customer stalls near the coffee makers in a store, a digital sign can easily guide them to the premium-priced gourmet coffee beans.
 Another customer shopping for a cordless drill wouldn’t mind a suggestion to get a backup battery pack located in aisle X.

-Customers returning to their favorite restaurant would love to try something new—even with a higher price tag—and with inspiration from a display in the waiting area or bar, they might do just that.
+Customers returning to their favorite restaurant would love to try something new—even with a higher price tag.
+Therefore, with inspiration from a display in the waiting area or bar, they might do just that.

-With point of purchase signage, these ideas can be communicated many times over, while in the past retailers would wait for the printer to deliver new posters that would go stale within a short of period of time.
+With point of purchase signage, these ideas can be communicated many times over.
+In the past, retailers would wait for the printer to deliver new posters that would go stale within a short of period of time.
 Added to that wait time is the lack of guarantee that the posters will be accurate, enough, or even delivered on time.

 Digital point of purchase signage does more than add visual appeal and modernize locations.
 The technology is also effective in educating, and entertaining customer.